 Spain is an ideal destination for independent travelers who don't necessarily like to make hotel bookings in advance.
 With the exception of peak seasons, such as holidays and festivals, it's possible to just show up and find well-priced and even exceptional lodging.
 That's a rarity in many spots in Europe, especially large cities.

-Spain also has the best-established network of historic buildings-turned-hotels, appealing wonderfully to history and architecture buffs and those who seeking the bragging rights of having slept in a massive 10th-century fortress.
+Spain also has the best-established network of historic buildings-turned-hotels, appealing wonderfully to history and architecture buffs and those seeking the bragging rights of having slept in a massive 10th-century fortress.

 One-star hotels are pleasant enough, with basic in-room amenities and hotel services.
-As you go up in star ratings, you'll go up in price and amenities.
+As you go up in star ratings, you'll also go up in price and amenities.
 Five-star beach resort hotels like the Gran Melia Don Pepe in Marbella, for example, offer swimming pools, top-end end fitness centers, spas, fine dining and room service, among other amenities.